-As at December 31, 2016, the Partnership had multiple interest rate swaps, interest rate swaptions, and cross-currency swaps with the same counterparty that are subject to the same master agreement.
+As at December 31, 2017, the Partnership had multiple interest rate swaps, interest rate swaptions, and cross-currency swaps with the same counterparty that are subject to the same master agreement.
 Each of these master agreements provide for the net settlement of all swaps subject to that master agreement through a single payment in the event of default or termination of any one swap.
 The fair value of these derivative instruments are presented on a gross basis in the Partnership's consolidated balance sheets.
-As at December 31, 2016, these interest rate swaps, interest rate swaptions, and cross-currency swaps had an aggregate fair value assets of \$4.2 million and an aggregate fair value liability of \$173.6 million.
-As at December 31, 2016, the Partnership had \$37.8 million (December 31, 2015 - \$44.8 million) on deposit as security for swap liabilities under certain master agreements.
-The deposit is presented in restricted cash - current and - long-term on the Partnership's consolidated balance sheets.
+As at December 31, 2017, these interest rate swaps, interest rate swaptions, and cross-currency swaps had an aggregate fair value asset of \$4.5 million and an aggregate fair value liability of \$81.5 million.
+As at December 31, 2017, the Partnership had \$22.3 million (December 31, 2016 - \$37.8 million) on deposit as security for swap liabilities under certain master agreements.
+The deposit is presented in restricted cash - current on the Partnership's consolidated balance sheets.